Aninstance/zws-wordpress-contacts-database/readme.txt

 == Future development roadmap ==

 * Add facility for administrators to access a contact's record by submitting a phone number or email address.
+* Add ability for administrators to define the notification email subject and message from the admin page.
 * Add feature to allow contacts to modify their own stored data.
 This would necessitate creating a password at sign-up.
-* Add function to email administrators when new contacts register.
 * Add selection of country, to extend functionality to other countries besides the UK (swap out the google API country attribute).
 * Add ability for administrator to select not to include the day/time feature.
 When not included, remove section from registration form, times button from display pages, and submit defaults of 00:00 to database).
 * Add presentation polish.